-- 63. From time to time, we receive concerns or other information about childminders and childcare providers that suggests they may not be meeting the requirements of the Early Years Foundation Stage.
+- 62. From time to time, we receive concerns or other information about childminders and childcare providers that suggests they may not be meeting the requirements of the Early Years Foundation Stage.
 In most cases we will inspect to ensure that the provider continues to meet requirements and remains suitable for registration.
 We will do so within five days if the information suggests children may be at risk of harm and within 30 days if not.
-We will investigate before inspection where the information is so serious it involves other agencies such as the police or child protection services. - 64.
-If the concern is very minor we will refer it back to the provider to deal with and will check what they have done at their next inspection.
+We will investigate before inspection where the information is so serious it involves other agencies such as the police or child protection services. - 63.
+If the concern is very minor, such as lack of variety in menus or communication difficulties between staff and parents, we will refer it back to the provider to deal with and will check what they have done at their next inspection.